 The following reasons are the only accepted exemptions to not being vaccinated: • Allergy to one of the components of the vaccination • A grade 2 minimum anaphylactic reaction to the first dose of the vaccination • Episodes of capillary leak syndrome • Episodes of thrombotic and thrombocytopenic syndrome • Post-COVID PIMS (Pediatric Inflammatory Multisystem Syndrome) • A conclusion agreed upon by a medical committee that symptomes experienced after a first dose of the vaccination were too serious for a second dose And two temporary counter-indications: • Monoclonal antibody treatment against COVID • Actively evolving myocarditis or pericarditis post vaccination

-When and how do you use a Pass Sanitaire?
-The Pass Sanitaire has been put in place and will be required under the following conditions.
-Users must present either a paper form or a digital form of the pass to access any restricted event or venue: • Starting July 21, it is required in order to enter cultural venues or events with more than 50 people including concerts, museums, theatres, cinemas, etc. • Starting August 9, it is required for airplane and long-distance train/bus travel as well as cafes, restaurants, gyms, certain shopping centers and medical facilities. • The Pass Sanitaire also allows access to travel throughout the European Union. • Here is a detailed list (in French) of all places in France where the pass will be required: https://www.service-public.fr/particuliers/actualites/A14896 • https://www.gouvernement.fr/le-1er-juillet-2021-le-pass-sanitaire-devient-europeen • https://www.gouvernement.fr/pass-sanitaire-toutes-les-reponses-a-vos-questions
+The Pass Sanitaire is required under the following conditions.
+Users must present either a paper form or a digital form of the pass to access any restricted event or venue:The Pass Sanitaire is generally required for all long-range public transport, in medical establishments and in elder care centers.
+Here is a detailed list (in French) of all places in France where the pass will be required: https://www.service-public.fr/particuliers/actualites/A14896 https://www.gouvernement.fr/le-1er-juillet-2021-le-pass-sanitaire-devient-europeen https://www.gouvernement.fr/pass-sanitaire-toutes-les-reponses-a-vos-questions

-Pass Sanitaire for non-locals
+Pass Vaccinal for non-locals

 At the end of August, the French government announced the official procedure for vaccinated travelers from outside of the European Union to access and use the Pass Sanitaire.